-- (1) IDD might be applicable to an individual with devastating neurologic injury that is considered irreversible and who is not brain dead.
-The individual would be unable to participate in medical decision-making; therefore decisions about organ donation would be made by a surrogate or might be addressed by the potential donor's advanced directive.
-We will refer to this specific type of organ donation as follows: Live Donation prior to Planned Withdrawal of Life Sustaining Medical Treatment or Support from a Neurodevastated Patient to replace IDD.
-For this report, we will use the shorthand phrase "live donation prior to planned withdrawal" or LD-PPW.
-This document will limit its focus to - on life-support, has decided not to accept further life support and indicates the desire to donate organs prior to foregoing life support and death.
-In such cases, no surrogate decision making is needed.
+6 (1) IDD might be applicable to an individual with devastating neurologic injury that is considered 7 i rreversible and who is not brain dead.
+The individual would be unable to participate in medical 8 decision-making; therefore decisions about organ donation would be made by a surrogate or might 9 I be addressed by the potential donor's advanced directive.
+We will refer to this specific type of organ 10 donation as follows: Live Donation prior to Planned Withdrawal of Life Sustaining Medical Treatment 11 (or Support from a Neurodevastated Patient to replace IDD.
+For this report, we will use the shorthand 12 phrase "live donation prior to planned withdrawal" or LD-PPW.
+This document will limit its focus to 13 I LD-PPW.
+14 (2) DD might also be applied to a patient who has capacity for medical-decision making, is dependent 15 on life-support, has decided not to accept further life support and indicates the desire to donate 16 organs prior to foregoing life support and death.
+In such cases, no surrogate decision making is 17 I needed.
 An example of this case might be an individual with high cervical spinal cord injury.
-This report will not address that scenario.
+2 This 18 I report will not address that scenario.
+19 The work of group's motivations were to analyze whether, compared to existing practices of attempting 20 donation a fter cardiac death (DCD), the practice of LD-PPW could: 21 • h onor the preferences of the potential donor (if known, concerning organ donation or the potential 22 de onor's end-of-life care); 23 • SI upport the preferences of the potential donor's family or surrogate; 24 • in crease the number of potential organ donors 25 • in crease the quality of organs donated for transplantation 26 • in crease the total number of organs available for transplantation 27 We note th nat organ donation does not occur among a substantial minority of individuals for whom 28 donation a fter cardiac death (DCD) is attempted.
+3 For these unsuccessful DCD scenarios, withdrawal of 29 life suppor t leads to prolonged warm ischemia time that damages the organs, which are then not 30 procured.
+While some tools to predict successful DCD exist, their predictive accuracy is uncertain.4 31 Occurrenc es of unsuccessful DCD may be viewed as both a lost opportunity for transplantation, as well 32 as disappo pinting to the surrogates of the potential donor.
+5 In other cases, prolonged warm ischemia may 33 damage o rgans that are transplanted, leading to post-transplant complications.
+Additionally, there may